-If the investment involves a bank insider, the bank should provide additional information in the application.
-Examples of insider dealing include
+If the investment involves a bank insider, the bank should provide additional information Examples of insider activities include

-- a direct purchase of real estate from an insider - leasing property that is owned, directly or indirectly, by an insider. - transactions that benefit, or are transferred to, an insider. - situations in which an insider benefits from the transaction (e.g., an insider owns an adjacent parking facility or provides janitorial or other services to the leased or purchased property).
-Refer to the "Insider Activities" booklet of the Comptroller's Handbook for an expanded discussion of insider dealings.
+- a direct purchase of real estate from an insider. - leasing property that is owned, directly or indirectly, by an insider. - transactions that benefit, or are transferred to, an insider. - situations in which an insider benefits from the transaction (e.g., an insider owns an adjacent parking facility or provides janitorial or other services to the leased or purchased property).